Skip to main content

 Your Result:

 Your answers do not indicate that you experience symptoms of hearing loss.
-However, if you experience trouble hearing, we recommend booking a hearing assessment in one of our hearing centers.
+However, we encourage you to book a complimentary hearing assessment to establish a baseline.

 The result is an indication.
 An in-person hearing assessment can determine if you have a hearing loss.